openshift-labs/learn-katacoda/middleware/dm7-dmn-introduction/implement-decision-model.md

 Set the "Output data type" of `Had previous incidents` to `boolean`.
 Save the model by clicking on the _Save_ button at the top of the editor.

 Next, we want to define our _Decision Node_.
 Input data can either come from an _Input Data_ node, or can be the result (or output) of another _Decision Node_.
-In DMN, the output of a _Decision Node_ is always (in contrast to, for example, Drools DRL rules that can take actions as a result of a decision).
+In DMN, the output of a _Decision Node_ is always a value (in contrast to, for example, Drools DRL rules, that can take actions as a result of a decision).

 In this tutorial, the decision node is responsible for determining the premium of the insurance based on the data coming from our 2 input data nodes.